 Addressing problems with alcohol can take on many different forms and may require assistance from primary care and well as psychiatric professionals.
 If you answer yes to the question, “am I an alcoholic,” you may benefit from mental health counseling aimed at changing behavior.
 Recent years have also seen the development of medication therapy, according to the NIH.

 Getting Help Today

 Overcoming an addiction to alcohol takes work.
-A fully accredited outpatient addiction treatment programs and substance abuse treatment programs can help.
+Fully accredited outpatient addiction treatment programs and substance abuse treatment programs can help.
 These facilities provide trauma-informed care, evidence-based addiction treatment, medication-assisted treatment, and other programs.

 If you’re asking yourself, am I an alcoholic, reach out to a rehab center today for a confidential evaluation.
 You are not alone.